AdobeDocs/analytics.en/help/analyze/report-builder/filter-dimensions.md

 ### From the Dimensions tab in the Table builder

-From the **Dimensions** tab, click the chevron icon next to a dimension name to view the list of dimension items.
+From the **[!UICONTROL Dimensions]** tab, click the chevron icon next to a dimension name to view the list of dimension items.

  ![The Dimensions tab and the list of dimensions.](./assets/dimensions_chevron.png)